chaoge525/soafee_demo/documentation/quickstart.rst

 * Accept the EULA by setting ``FVP_BASE_A_ARM_EULA_ACCEPT`` to ``True``
 * Run the kas build command with those environment variables

-Therefore, to build the images via kas for the fvp-base machine:
+Therefore, to build the images via kas for the FVP-Base:

 .. code-block:: console